PUBLICATION YEAR 2022 | VOLUME 23

 - Get Help — There is no shame in needing help.
 Whether that is with mental health, physical health, parenting skills, education, job skills, access to food, or any other need, there are people willing to help.
 Call 2-1-1 to get started.

 - Giving • People • Hope – We never know the struggles each of us goes through on a daily basis.
-COVID-19, racial injustice, and political unrest have our country in a state of turmoil.
 A little kindness, some grace, and a lot of hope can go a long way.